agilosoftware/objeq/Reference.md

     param.name = 'Stephen';                               // 0 -> Stephen

 ## Extensions
 Defining Extension Functions for objeq is a relatively painless process.
-Simply assign the function to the 'fn' hash that is exposed by the $objeq function instance:
+Simply assign the function to the `fn` hash that is exposed by the `$objeq` function instance:

-    $objeq.fn['hello'] = function(firstName, lastName) {
+    $objeq.fn['hello'] = function(ctx, firstName, lastName) {
         return "Hello " + firstName + " " + lastName;
     }